NoamBarak/flight_simulator/README.md

 # Code Interpreter to remotely control a flight simulator
 Created as a university project in Advanced Programming.

+Link to Github - https://github.com/NoamBarak/flight_simulator - Daniela added as contributor.

 ### Introduction
 In this project we are creating a program that will remotely help